 Most coding consultants recommend that you should still ask your patients to sign a statement explaining that prolotherapy is not covered by insurance and that the patient is responsible for payment.

 So why submit prolotherapy claims to Medicare at all?
 First, submitting the claim ensures that the insurer will notify the patient that prolotherapy is not a benefit of his or her policy.
 Some patients prefer to see the denial in writing so they can submit the claim to a secondary insurer, or just so they can confirm that they should pay you directly.

 Other practices submit prolotherapy claims to insurers to lay the groundwork for future reimbursement.
 Julie Mace, office manager with Mark Hines, MD, in Charlotte, N.C., says, "If the doctors want to lobby for coverage, they have to show that the procedure is being done.
 They don't have that backup if we haven't been filing claims.
-Plus, carriers are more likely to consider it for coverage if they see more [...]
+Plus, carriers are more [...]